 - 1. In interface areas, commercial policies and residential policies in this document may coexist, subject to the additional policies of this section. - 2.
 Interface areas are permissible when located in one or more of the following regions: - a.
 Within any Urban Main Street, Neighbourhood Main Street, Major Activity Centre or Community Activity Centre in the Municipal Development Plan and Calgary Transportation Plan, or within 250m these areas, or - b.
-Within a pricing area identified in Appendix 1 of the policy. - 3.
-When residential areas are located within a pricing area identified in Appendix 1, an interface area exists, and the policies of this section shall apply. - 4.
-When residential areas are located within a permissible area in Policy (2) but not within a pricing area identified in Appendix 1, a new interface area may be established using the following process: - a.
-If an interface area is desirable, Administration will prepare an amendment to the Calgary Parking Policies to establish a new interface area to be added to Appendix 1 of the policy. - b.
-Administration will engage with area stakeholders to explain the analysis and rationale for establishing an interface area. - c.
-Administration will bring the Calgary Parking Policies amendment to Council and present a report explaining the new proposed interface area. - d.
-Once the amendment is adopted the interface area is added to Appendix 1 and policies of this section shall apply. - 5.
-Requests for the use of an interface area may be identified by Administration, Council, businesses (or their representatives) or the general public. - 6.
+Within an existing pricing area or a new pricing area developed with the procedures outlined in this policy. - 3.
+When residential areas are located within a pricing area, an interface area exists, and the policies of this section shall apply. - 4.
+When residential areas are located within a permissible area in Policy (2) but not within a pricing area, a new interface area may be established using the following process.
+If an interface area is desirable, Administration will prepare a new interface area by: - a.
+Engaging with area interested parties to explain the analysis and rationale for establishing an interface area. - b.
+Preparing a memo for impacted Council member(s) explaining the new proposed interface area.
+This memo will be brought to impacted Council member(s) a minimum of 30 days prior to the planned start date of interface area for feedback prior to implementation.
+Council members may request for review time extensions a minimum 14 day prior to the proposed date for implemented the interface area. - c.
+Posting a copy of the interface area for public viewing by parking customers at the adjacent impacted curbside for a minimum of 14 days prior to the interface area coming into effect. - 5.
+Requests for the use of an interface area may be identified by Administration, Council, businesses or the general public. - 6.
 Where an area permissible in (2) but does not have either on-street paid parking, or a residential parking zone, the area will continue to be governed solely by the commercial or residential policy sections of this document.
 In this case a paid parking area and/or a RPZ should be pursued first. - 7.
-Maps of interface areas are included in Appendix 1 of this document.
+Maps available on Calgary.ca identify where interface areas may exist where (a) commercial parking zones overlap with any Urban Main Street, Neighbourhood Main Street, Major Activity Centre or Community Activity Centre in the Municipal Development Plan and Calgary Transportation Plan, or within 250m these areas or (b) residential and commercial parking zones overlap.